The Ugly Truth About Love

 She's hysterical.

-She explained that there were "these black people at the hotel and they are making threats" to damage her car and to her personally.
+All I was able to make out from her hysterics was "these black people at the hotel and they are making threats" to damage her car and to her personally.
 I thought that was odd to label people, but I advised her to call the police immediately.
 She refused stating it would just incite the situation and make it worse.
-She pled for me to return to the hotel.
+She pled for me and her brother to return to the hotel.

-When I arrived, I was greeted with a sight I was not expecting.
+When we arrived, we were greeted with a sight I was not expecting.
 The "threatening black people" my wife warned me against was a high school church choir group.
 I'm not kidding.
-They were the nicest kids I had ever run into.
+They were the nicest kids I'd ever run into.

-"What the actual fuck," I said out loud.
-And my brother-in-law concurred.
+"What the actual f***," I said out loud, and my brother-in-law concurred.
 They were hands down the nicest group of kids, and I hate kids.
 The emphasis here is on kids.

 To wrap up the dramatic story, there was no incident where threats were made.
 She made it up.
 She did it to get me to come back to her.
 She wanted to see where she mattered in my life.
+Where my priorities were.
 Would I leave an important business meeting to come to her rescue?

 Dear God and Baby Jesus.
 It would take more than a year for me to finally show her the door.